hayannchan/hayannchan/README.md

 ## WELCOME

+Hello everyone!
+This is just a storage place for all my jokes and attempts at programming, don't pay attention.

 ##### KEY SKILLS #####
 * Ability to work with HTML, CSS, JavaScript
 * Ability to work with Tilda, Figma & Adobe Photoshop (2024)